 Iceland's Magical Northern Lights

 The 'land of fire and ice' is a place of many wonders, including the rare opportunity to see the spectacular aurora borealis - or northern lights.
-This tour will bring you on a search for that once-in-a-lifetime moment.
+Travel in Iceland will bring you on a search for that once-in-a-lifetime moment.
 Take an exhilarating evening northern lights cruise.
 Travel to the 'Golden Circle,' home to many of Iceland's most renowned natural wonders.
 Spend time at Thingvellir National Park, the nation's most historic area.
 Gaze at the spectacular Gullfoss waterfall - one of the world's most incredible cascades.
-At the Lava Exhibition Center, learn about Iceland's volcanic history and its impact on daily life.
+At Eyjafjallajokull Volcano Visitor Center, learn about life during and after the dramatic 2010 volcanic explosion.
 Explore Skogar Folk Museum and see traditional turf-built homes.
 Walk on a black volcanic sand beach.
 See Jokulsarlon glacial lagoon filled with floating icebergs.
-Relax in the warm, mineral-rich water of the natural geothermal pool, the Blue Lagoon.
+Relax in the warm, mineral-rich water of the natural geothermal pool the Blue Lagoon.
 Spend your evenings gazing at the night sky in search of the elusive and dazzling northern lights.

 |Offer valid through 6/30/2018|

 |Day 1||Reykjavik||Overnight Flight: Discover Iceland, a land and culture forged by fire and ice.
 Steaming lava fields and massive glaciers sculpt mountains and valleys, leaving thundering waterfalls and plunging fjords.
 In this land of many natural wonders, enjoy the rare opportunity to see the aurora borealis - one of nature's most dazzling light displays, also known as the northern lights.*|